-For this, the Live Import looks to the left of the hyphen to find a match, assuming assuming the code in the folder name is the Export Code or Client Code for the client.
+For this, the Live Import looks to the left of the hyphen to find a match, assuming the code in the folder name is the Export Code or Client Code for the client.

 - Client Name and Client Code separated with a hyphen (-)

 In the same way, the Live Import looks to the left of the hyphen to find a match on the Client Name if there is a hyphen as a separator followed by other text such as the Client Code.

 Note: When it finds a match, as the Client is held as part of the filing details for each document in FYI, and the value in the category level is no longer needed and will therefore be blank.

-The following is an example folder structure with a mix of Client names and Client Codes showing two clients that exist as Xero Practice Manager Clients: ABC Pty Ltd and Frank Marshall whose Client Code is FM1234.
+The following is an example folder structure with a mix of Client names and Client Codes showing two clients that exist as practice management software Clients: ABC Pty Ltd and Frank Marshall whose Client Code is FM1234.